tomjoht/learnapidoc/_includes/content/activities/ajax_api_request.md

 ## <i class="fa fa-user-circle"></i> Activity: Make the request on a page with AJAX

 For this activity, you'll use JavaScript to display the API response on a web page.
-You'll use some auto-generated jQuery code from Postman to create the AJAX request.
+Specifically, you'll use some auto-generated jQuery code from Postman to create the AJAX request.

 1. In a text editor (such as Sublime Text), create a new HTML file and paste in the following boilerplate template (which contains basic HTML tags and a reference to jQuery):